DanTup/TestAdapters/README.lua.md

 Features
 ===

-- Automatically discovers test functions that begin with "test_" from .luatests files
+- Automatically discovers test functions that begin with "test_" from .luatest files
 - .luatest files can include other .lua files using require or dofile
-- Automatically update test list when any .lua or .luatests file is updated
+- Automatically update test list when any .lua or .luatest file is updated
-- Automatically executes tests when any .lua or .luatests file is if "Run tests after build" is selected in the Visual Studio Test Explorer
+- Automatically executes tests when any .lua or .luatest file is if "Run tests after build" is selected in the Visual Studio Test Explorer
 - Executes testframework_setup and testframework_teardown functions (if found) before/after each test

 Installation